iskandar/cordite-network-map-service/NotaryCluster.md

     ```
     If the notary cluster is validating, please perform this step without fail before running the nodes else while running the nodes, notary nodes will shutdown with the error `Configured as validating: true.
 Advertised as validating: false`

-    Please upload one of the notaries's node-info file from the notary cluster.
+    Upload *only one of the notaries's node-info file* from the notary cluster.
 Uploading multiple notaries will result in duplicate notaries.

     API will be  modified in the later release to avoid duplicate entries.